jepstein-eagle/adaptable/packages/adaptable/readme/adaptable-state-guide.md

 export default {
  .....
    CustomSort: {
-     Revision: 2, // This section will replace the Custom Sort section in User State if the Revision Number is greater than the one currently in User State
+     // This section will replace the Custom Sort section in User State
+     // if the Revision Number is greater than the one currently in User State
+     Revision: 2,
      CustomSorts: [
      {
        ColumnId: 'Rating',